adeschen/SignatureHeatmap/README.md

 If you use this package for a publication, we would ask you to cite the following:

 > Deschênes A, King D and Tuveson DA.
-BasalClassicalHeatmap: Heatmap using basal-like and classical gene list and RNA-seq expression data.
-R package version 0.0.3, https://adeschen.github.io/BasalClassicalHeatmap/
+SignatureHeatmap: Heatmap using signature gene list and RNA-seq expression data.
+R package version 0.0.3, https://adeschen.github.io/SignatureHeatmap/

 You can also replace the latest by the Research Resource Identifier __(RRID)__, as
 example:

->   BasalClassicalHeatmap version 0.0.3, RRID: SCR_022949
+>   SignatureHeatmap version 0.0.3, RRID: SCR_022949

-If you use one of the available Basal-like/Classical gene list, the appropriate paper should be referenced.
+If you use one of the available signature gene list, the appropriate paper should be referenced.

 For Moffitt et al. 2015